Janet0311/HK-rainfall-visualiser-/README.md

 # 🌧️ HK Rainfall Visualiser

 **Note:** This repository is a backup.
-My original account was suspended, so the project is now maintained here.
-The new repo link is: [https://github.com/Janet0311/HK-rainfall-visualiser-](https://github.com/Janet0311/HK-rainfall-visualiser-)
+My original account was suspended.
+My new account: JanetCheng0311.

 The HK Rainfall Visualiser is a small desktop application that animates historical Hong Kong monthly rainfall data and lets you open an external rainfall chart viewer.